-You then move on to programming in the external siren box which is the same process as the sensors, with the siren unit flashing and peeping to acknowledge that it has been included in the programme by the control panel after it has sent a test signal from the panel.
+You then move on to programming in the external siren box which is the same process as the sensors, with the siren unit flashing and peeping to acknowledge that it has been included in the program by the control panel after it has sent a test signal from the panel.

-We usually then move into the section of the programme which is called the advanced section which allows you to set the amount of time for exit and entry and also for the length of time that the siren unit will run in alarm condition.
+We usually then move into the section of the program which is called the advanced section which allows you to set the amount of time for exit and entry and also for the length of time that the siren unit will run in alarm condition.
 You basically want the minimum amount of time possible to be able to enter the building with ease and to be able to disarm the system.

-The last and important part of the programming is to go into the edit devices section and choose each individual magnetic contact or infrared sensor and decide whether it will be an instant alarm setting, entry setting or home setting.
+The last and important part of the programming is to go into the edit devices section and choose each individual magnetic contact or infrared sensor and decide whether it will be an instant alarm setting, entry setting, or home setting.

-1 Instant setting is exactly what it suggests it just means if a sensor is triggered when the alarm is armed it is immediately triggered into full alarm condition.
+1 Instant setting is exactly what it suggests it just means if a sensor is triggered when the alarm is armed it is immediately triggered into a full alarm condition.

 2 Entry setting means that any sensors that are triggered once the alarm is armed will begin the incoming timer allowing the person to get to the control panel and switch off their unique code number.
-Usually the only sensor set for entry is the one on the entrance door to the building.
+Usually, the only sensor set for entry is the one on the entrance door to the building.

 At this point the engineer has got a fully functional wireless alarm set out in front of him on the work surface, the next step is to fix the main control panel to its desired location and then to go into the programming and select walk test mode.
-The engineer then takes each individual sensor to its intended location and presses the test button on the actual sensor, at which point the control panel then peeps to acknowledge if it is in workable range with the main control unit.
-It also puts a name of that sensor for visual confirmation on the control panel.
+The engineer then takes each individual sensor to its intended location and presses the test button on the actual sensor, at which point the control panel then peeps to acknowledge if it is in a workable range with the main control unit.
+It also puts the name of that sensor for visual confirmation on the control panel.

 The wireless security alarm is now ready to have all the senses fixed in their desired locations.

-The magnetic door contacts have sticky adhesive pads, but we prefer to open up the actual wireless magnetic contact case and to fix the back plate to its desired location but then to also fix the backing plate permanently with screws, so that it can never drop off.
+The magnetic door contacts have sticky adhesive pads, but we prefer to open up the actual wireless magnetic contact case and to fix the backplate to its desired location but then to also fix the backing plate permanently with screws, so that it can never drop off.

 The passive infrared is easily opened with one screw underneath and then there are designated knockout sections across the back where you can fix and screw the passive infrared to the wall.

-The actual main control panel itself is usually fixed near to a power socket for the step-down transformer to be plugged in.
-Also there is the autodialler lead from the control panel which needs to be plugged into a telephone socket, so that also has to be nearby unless you intend to use extension leads for either the power of the telephone autodialler.
+The actual main control panel itself is usually fixed near a power socket for the step-down transformer to be plugged in.
+Also, there is the autodialler lead from the control panel which needs to be plugged into a telephone socket, so that also has to be nearby unless you intend to use extension leads for either the power of the telephone autodialler.
 If this means that the situation of the control panel is going to be too far away from the entrance door to be able to disarm the system quickly, it is sometimes a good idea to add an additional wireless remote keypad.
 This allows you then to disarm the system quickly whenever the main control panel has been situated in the building.
-Often we will place the main control panel upstairs in a bedroom near to the additional telephone socket and set the control panel to be silent with no entrance timer is audible, which means that if an intruder broke the entrance door open they would not be up to find the main control panel and autodialler easily and quickly, allowing the autodialler to ring out and send a warning message of the intruder being in the building.
+Often we will place the main control panel upstairs in a bedroom near the additional telephone socket and set the control panel to be silent with no entrance timer is audible, which means that if an intruder broke the entrance door open they would not be up to find the main control panel and autodialler easily and quickly, allowing the autodialler to ring out and send a warning message of the intruder being in the building.